Paul J. McAuley

-McAuley has also used biotechnology and nanotechnology themes in near-future settings: Fairyland describes a dystopian, war-torn Europe where genetically engineered "dolls" are used as disposable slaves.
-Since 2001 he has produced several SF-based techno-thrillers such as The Secret of Life, Whole Wide World, and White Devils.
+McAuley has also used biotechnology and nanotechnology themes in near-future settings: the novel Fairyland describes a dystopian, war-torn Europe where genetically engineered "dolls" are used as disposable slaves.
+Since 2001, he has produced several techno-thriller novels based on science fiction, such as The Secret of Life, Whole Wide World, and White Devils.

 Four Hundred Billion Stars, his first novel, won the Philip K. Dick Award in 1988.
 Fairyland won the 1996 Arthur C. Clarke Award and the 1997 John W. Campbell Memorial Award for Best SF Novel.
-"The Temptation of Dr. Stein", won the British Fantasy Award.
+The short story "The Temptation of Dr. Stein" won the British Fantasy Award.
 Pasquale's Angel won the Sidewise Award for Alternate History (Long Form).